 Teaching middle school is the ride of a lifetime.
 What are you waiting for?

-Rebecca Mieliwocki is the 2012 National Teacher of the Year and a 7th-grade English teacher at Luther Burbank Middle School in Burbank, Calif.
+Rebecca Mieliwocki was the 2012 National Teacher of the Year and a 7th-grade English teacher at Luther Burbank Middle School in Burbank, Calif.